williammollers/ni_reunification_referendum/README.md

 This project is a part of the Data Analytics Bootcamp Oct 2020 - Jan 2021 at IRON HACK, Berlin, Germany .

+PLEASE CHECK OUT THE WIKI FOR THIS PROJECT https://github.com/williammollers/finalproject-ironhack-NI/wiki *Day by day progress
+*Limitations explained in detail
+*Sources listed in detail

 NOTE: THIS IS A PLACEHOLDER TEXT AND RELATES TO MY PREVIOUS PROJECT.

 -- Project Status: [Completed]